sagemath/trac_to_gh/Issue 6300.md

 # Issue 6300: doctest fix related to singular upgrad; needed on 32-bit OS X intel, at least (maybe all 32-bit)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6300

 Original creator: was